mggg/GerryChain/docs/user/install.md

 # Installation

 The programming environment used by GerryChain is based on Python.
 It takes advantage of the robust Python ecosystem for data analysis, data structures, plotting and more.

-In this section we will walk you through installing Python, creating a virtual environment for Python development, installing the needed Python packages, installing VSCode and Jupyter Lab, and validating that everything is ready to go.
+In this section we will walk you through setting up a Python environment, installing the needed Python packages, installing VSCode and Jupyter Lab, and validating that everything is ready to go.

 ## Supported Python Versions